gabonator/LA104/readme.md

 #### Installation

 Go to release section on top of this page, download *system.hex*.
 Power on the LA104 while holding first button.
 Connect the device using USB cable with your computer.
 New disk drive should appear, copy the *system.hex* file there.
 The disk should disconnect and reconnect shortly after the upload was finished.
 If you are lucky, you will see *manager.rdy* on the disk.
 Turn the unit off and on and copy remaining files from zip archive *approot.zip* to your device.
 After power cycle a gui should appear.
+If the file system does not appear stable, you can format it using [tools/dfuload](tools/dfuload/format.sh) script.

 #### News